cunarist/rinf/README.md

 ![preview](https://github.com/cunarist/rust-in-flutter/assets/66480156/be85cf04-2240-497f-8d0d-803c40536d8e)

+This is a production-ready framework for creating beautiful cross-platform apps with Flutter and Rust.
+Batteries are fully included.

 Designed for ease of use, future scalability, and unparalleled performance, this lightweight framework takes care of all the complexity behind the scenes.
 No messing with sensitive build files, no excessive code generation during development.
 Simply add this framework to your app project, and you're all set to write Flutter and Rust together!

 ## 🎮 Demo